Ubuntu VM Installation¶

 Install Vagrant VMware provider if you’re using VMware Workstation/Fusion.

 Create an empty directory.
-Create Vagrantfile with the following content in that directory.
+In that directory, create a Vagrantfile with the following content.
 Change the memory/memsize or cpus/numvcpus settings to fit your hardware.

 Vagrant.configure("2") do |config|